tmsmr/k4wd/README.md

 ### General
 K4wd allows to make multiple resources in Kubernetes clusters available locally for development and debugging purposes in a pleasant way.
-While there are many similar tools available, *K4wd* might fill a niche, the primary goals of it are:
+While there are many similar tools available, *K4wd* might fill a niche, the primary goals are:
 - No need to install additional software in the clusters
 - No elevated privileges or additional software on the client
 - Declarative configuration for complex setups